 The above is a picture of a basic 5 piece acoustic drum set labeled with the names of the drums and cymbals.
 (The term 5 piece refers to the number of drums in the set.
 The cymbals are usually not included when you say how many pieces a drum set has.)

-The basics of what you need are a bass drum with a pedal, a snare drum with a stand, toms (toms can be mounted on a stand or they can be mounted on the bass drum like in this picture.
+The basics of what you need are a bass drum with a pedal, a snare drum with a stand, tom toms (which can be mounted on a stand or they can be mounted on the bass drum like in this picture.
 Floor toms usually have legs that allow them to stand on the floor).

 The individual pieces of the drum set come in varying sizes both in length and diameter.
 The larger the drum, the lower its standard pitch.
 The average diameters for each of the drums are as follows.
 The bass drum: 22 inches, snare drum:14 inches, toms: 10, 12, and 14 inches, hi-hats: 14 inches, crash: 16-18 inches, ride: 20 inches.
 These sizes will vary from set to set.

 If you are buying a drum set for a small child, the sizes of each piece just need to be small enough so that he or she can reach everything comfortably.
 Most drum set manufacturers have child-sized drum sets available.

-I’d like to mention that an alternative would be to purchase an electronic drum set, which consists of the same basic setup but what is struck is usually rubber pads or mesh heads that trigger the drum sounds electronically.
+I’d like to mention that an alternative would be to purchase an electric drum set, which consists of the same basic setup but what is struck is usually rubber pads or mesh heads that trigger the drum sounds electronically.
 The advantage of this would be that you can play using headphones and cut down the volume considerably.
-Electronic drum sets are usually a little more expensive than acoustic ones but are somewhat comparatively priced.
+Electric drum sets are usually a little more expensive than acoustic ones but are somewhat comparatively priced.